 - Tenants causing a minor nuisances or falling behind with their rent will be issued with a warning.

-- Be inadequate or unsuccessful; fail: the deal fell down because there were a lot of unanswered questionsMore example sentences
+- Be shown to be inadequate or false; fail: the deal fell down partly because there were a lot of unanswered questionsMore example sentences

 - Of course, this falls down if surfers fail to double-check the authenticity of a site.